Helping your child manage their feelings with acceptance and validation

 By using acceptance and validation you will be helping your child to develop their emotional intelligence and coping skills that will help them better navigate life’s challenges.

 Written by Dr Rachael Sim, Clinical Psychologist.

-If you would like to learn more about acceptance, validation and how to build your child’s emotional intelligence or book an appointment with Dr Rachel Sim or another one of our experienced clinical psychologists, contact our friendly client team by calling 6143 4499 or email via our contact page.
+If you would like to learn more about acceptance, validation and how to build your child’s emotional intelligence or book an appointment with one of our experienced clinical psychologists, contact our friendly client team by calling 6143 4499 or email via our contact page.

 Saturday 8:30am - 2:30pm

 36 St Quentin Avenue

 In the spirit of reconciliation, Lawson Clinical Psychology acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.